cappuccino/acorn/README.md

 The optional second parameter to the `parse` function is an options object.
 Acorn supports a number of options that control its behavior and its output.

-- **ecmaVersion**: Indicates the ECMAScript version to parse.
+- **ecmaVersion** – Indicates the ECMAScript version to parse.
 Must be either 3 or 5.
 This influences support for strict mode, the set of reserved words, and support for getters and setter. *Default*: 5

-- **strictSemicolons**: If `true`, prevents the parser from doing automatic semicolon insertion, and statements that do not end with a semicolon will generate an error. *Default*: `false`
+- **strictSemicolons** – If `true`, prevents the parser from doing automatic semicolon insertion, and statements that do not end with a semicolon will generate an error. *Default*: `false`

-- **allowTrailingCommas**: If `false`, the parser will not allow trailing commas in array and object literals.
+- **allowTrailingCommas** – If `false`, the parser will not allow trailing commas in array and object literals.

-- **forbidReserved**: If `true`, using a reserved word will generate an error. *Default*: `false`
+- **forbidReserved** – If `true`, using a reserved word will generate an error. *Default*: `false`

-- **trackComments**: If `true`, the parser attaches "commentsBefore" and "commentsAfter" properties, which contain an array of comments, to each AST node that has comments before or after.
+- **trackComments** – If `true`, the parser attaches "commentsBefore" and "commentsAfter" properties, which contain an array of comments, to each AST node that has comments before or after.
 A single comment may appear in both "commentsBefore" and "commentsAfter". *Default*: `false`

-- **trackCommentsIncludeLineBreak**: When `true`, the parser will include, if present, line breaks before comments and all the whitespace in between. *Default*: `false`
+- **trackCommentsIncludeLineBreak** – When `true`, the parser will include, if present, line breaks before comments and all the whitespace in between. *Default*: `false`

-- **trackSpaces**: If `true`, the parser attaches "spacesBefore" and "spacesAfter" properties, which contain an array of whitespace, to each AST node that has whitespace before or after.
+- **trackSpaces** – If `true`, the parser attaches "spacesBefore" and "spacesAfter" properties, which contain an array of whitespace, to each AST node that has whitespace before or after.
 The same whitespace may appear in both "spacesBefore" and "spacesAfter". *Default*: `false`

-- **locations**: When `true`, each node has a "loc" object attached with "start" and "end" subobjects, each of which contains the one-based line and zero-based column numbers in `{line, column}` form. *Default*: `false`
+- **locations** – When `true`, each node has a "loc" object attached with "start" and "end" subobjects, each of which contains the one-based line and zero-based column numbers in `{line, column}` form. *Default*: `false`

-- **onComment**: If a function is passed for this option, whenever a comment is encountered the function will be called with the following parameters:
+- **onComment** – If a function is passed for this option, whenever a comment is encountered the function will be called with the following parameters:

-    - **block**: `true` if the comment is a block comment, false if it is a line comment.
+    - **block** – `true` if the comment is a block comment, false if it is a line comment.
-    - **text**: The content of the comment.
+    - **text** – The content of the comment.
-    - **start**: Character offset of the start of the comment.
+    - **start** – Character offset of the start of the comment.
-    - **end**: Character offset of the end of the comment.
+    - **end** – Character offset of the end of the comment.

     When the `locations` options is on, the `{line, column}` locations of the comment’s start and end are passed as two additional parameters. *Default*: `null`

-- **range**: Nodes have their start and end characters offsets recorded in "start" and "end" properties (directly on the node, rather than the "loc" object, which holds line/column data.
+- **range** – Nodes have their start and end characters offsets recorded in "start" and "end" properties (directly on the node, rather than the "loc" object, which holds line/column data.
 To also add a [semi-standardized][range] "range" property holding a `[start, end]` array with the same numbers, set the `ranges` option to `true`. *Default*: `false`

-- **program**: It is possible to parse multiple files into a single AST by passing the tree produced by parsing the first file as the `program` option in subsequent parses.
+- **program** – It is possible to parse multiple files into a single AST by passing the tree produced by parsing the first file as the `program` option in subsequent parses.
 This will add the toplevel forms of the parsed file to the "Program" (top) node of an existing parse tree. *Default*: `null`

-- **sourceFile**: When the `locations` option is `true`, you can pass this option to record the source file in every node’s "loc" object.
+- **sourceFile** – When the `locations` option is `true`, you can pass this option to record the source file in every node’s "loc" object.
 Note that the contents of this option are not examined or processed in any way; you are free to use whatever format you choose.
 When acorn is invoked via the command line, this option is set to the full path of the file being parsed. *Default*: `null`

-- **objj**: When `true`, the parser recognizes and parses [Objective-J][objj] syntax. *Default*: `true`
+- **objj** – When `true`, the parser recognizes and parses [Objective-J][objj] syntax. *Default*: `true`

-- **preprocess**: When `true`, the parser recognizes and follows preprocessor directives.
+- **preprocess** – When `true`, the parser recognizes and follows preprocessor directives.
 For more information, see the [Preprocessor](#preprocessor) section below. *Default*: true

-- **macros**: When `preprocess` is `true`, you may pass an array of macro objects and/or text definitions in this option, which will create predefined macros with the given names.
+- **macros** – When `preprocess` is `true`, you may pass an array of macro objects and/or text definitions in this option, which will create predefined macros with the given names.
 Macro objects will be added as is.
 Text definitions may be in one of three forms:

     - name
     - name=definition